 Water resources in the Mid-Coast support multiple uses, including providing drinking water, supporting fisheries and wildlife, supporting industry and commercial operations, providing recreational opportunities, and supporting estuaries that provide habitat for a diversity of native fish and wildlife species.
 Water uses have changed through time.
 Today, water resources in the Mid-Coast are increasingly valued for providing recreational opportunities and habitat for aquatic species.

-Water quantity and water quantity management in the Mid-Coast region was summarized during Step 2 of the planning process.
+Water quantity and water quantity management in the Mid-Coast region was summarized during Step 2 of the planning process as shown in the list below.
 The entire report on water quantity can be accessed in Appendix A.

 Streams in the Mid-Coast have high streamflow during the winter months (January-March) and low streamflow during the summer/Fall months (August-October) as a result of seasonal precipitation patterns.